SAP/fundamental/docs/pages/components/table.md

 <br />

-## Table with Actions
+## Table with Contextual Menu

-When needed the table row can have Actions to be performed on the object represented.
-The Actions are done as Small Text buttons with only an icon.
+When there is more than four actions to display we recommend the use of the contextual menu and display all the actions.

 {% capture table-actions %}
 <table class="fd-table">